badlydrawnrob/anki/README.md

 That's great!
 But.
 Keep your questions clear — perhaps split a hard question into three easy cards — if you're spending more than a minute reviewing each card; reduce, reduce, reduce.
 Simplify it!

-## Add color to your code

-### Syntax highlighting

-> 🎨 Life is better in full colour!

-They say code is an art form.
-Anki flashcard's CSS themes come with a light and dark colour palette; it's also good for `dark mode` if that's your thing.

-- 👨🏻‍🎨 **Starter themes**
-    - 🥷🏻 Monochrome
-    - ⛵️ Breeze Dark

-You can highlight any [`code string`](./source/docs/simple/index.md#-syntax-inline-code) with [basic highlighting](./source/docs/highlight/index.md#basic-syntax-highlighting), or go [full colour](./source/docs/highlight/index.md#full-syntax-highlighting) with Markdown and Pandoc.

 ## It's more fun with a compiler (advanced)